lxc/incus-os/doc/install-seed.md

 install seed from the second partition and use any data present during the install process.

+Alternatively, a user-provided seed partition may be provided independent of the install image.
+The partition label must be `SEED_DATA` on either a USB drive formatted as vfat or an ISO image.
+Rather than reading a tar archive, the install logic will attempt to directly read the json/yaml configuration files from the mounted file system.
+Upon completion of the install, it is up to the user to disconnect their seed device from the machine, otherwise Incus OS will become confused when it starts up and detects that seed data is still present.
+(The install process wipes the seed data tar archive from the final install, but we cannot do this with a user-provided seed.)

 ## Seed contents
 The following configuration files are currently recognized: